-To allow Terrain Navigator Pro open, unrestricted HTTP and HTTPS access to our servers, ensure that any firewall (which may be external to your PC) is not preventing Terrain Navigator Pro (terpro.exe) from accessing our servers: terrainnavigator.com, tileserver.trimbleoutdoors.com, api.tiles.mapbox.com, cloudfront.net, and s3.amazonaws.com.
-Your IT professional will be able to assist in this matter.
+To allow Terrain Navigator Pro open, unrestricted HTTP (port 80) and HTTPS (port 443) access to our servers, ensure that any firewall (which may be external to your PC) is not preventing Terrain Navigator Pro (terpro.exe) from accessing our servers:

 Certain functions require TLS 1.0 or 1.1 security.
 Ensure that your Internet options are so set.
 Open the Windows Control Panel, then choose (or search for) Internet Options.
 In the Internet Properties window, open the Advanced tab.
 Scroll down to the Security Settings.
 Ensure that these settings are checked: Use TLS 1.0, Use TLS 1.1, and Use TLS 1.2.
 Press OK and restart Terrain Navigator Pro.
 (Note: Some versions of Windows may require slightly different steps to allow TLS security.
 Other versions of Windows may not include TLS 1.0, 1.1 and 1.2; in that case simply check whatever TLS version(s) available.)